- Business & Development

-Since the beginning of the COVID-19 pandemic, Mayor Byron W. Brown and The City of Buffalo Office of Strategic Planning have been providing businesses with the latest information about the COVID-19 emergency and the City of Buffalo's response to adequately restore economic activity.
-Buffalo Business Forward will continue to be a central resource and communication tool for Buffalo's business community, providing updates on new business assistance opportunities, business resources, and guidance as businesses recover from the impacts of COVID-19.
+Buffalo Business Forward is a central resource and communication tool for Buffalo's business community, providing updates on new business assistance opportunities, business resources, and guidance as businesses recover from the impacts of COVID-19.
 Buffalo is open for business and our office is excited to support the business community as our local economy moves forward.

 Buffalo Small Business Map and Directory

 The Mayor's Office of Strategic Planning encourages local, small businesses in the City of Buffalo to register for our Small Business map and directory.

 We will continue to provide our business community with important business updates, resources and other guidance.
 Please select the option to sign up to receive these updates on our Registration Form

 If you are looking to start or grow your business in the City of Buffalo, we have resources HERE.
 Our economic development office continues to work with microenterprise groups and other City partners to provide new resources for our small business community.

 The Small Business Development Center (SBDC) at SUNY Buffalo State provides management and technical assistance to start-up and existing small businesses throughout Erie County.
 For small business assistance, please call (716) 878-4030.

 The Westminster Economic Development Initiative (WEDI) is a local Community Development Financial Institution (CDFI), offering small amounts of capital to entrepreneurs who lack access to traditional financial institutions.
 Interested in applying for a Microloan for your business?
 Fill out WEDI's registration form and you will be contacted by a staff member to WEDI's loan program and application process.